vjcspy/exam-with-ai/README.md

 - The bottom section changes to display 4 sliders
 - These sliders control the selection area of the image (in percentages)
 - There are 2 vertical sliders and 2 horizontal sliders
+- The sliders are designed for easy touch interaction:
+  - Larger, more visible slider controls
+  - Percentage values displayed at both ends for better readability
+  - Clear visual feedback when interacting with sliders
 - Constraints are enforced:
   - The right slider value cannot be less than the left slider value
   - The bottom slider value cannot be less than the top slider value